Although Hydrangea’s season is almost over, I would like to highlight this flower in a blog.

 There are several meanings to Hydrangea macrophylla in Japan and not all of them are truly Japanese.
 However, I would like to introduce them to you nonetheless.

-The possibility to change the colour of the flowers got the Hydrangea to receive this meaning.
+The possibility to change the color of the flowers got the Hydrangea to receive this meaning.

 - Beautiful but cold-hearted

-Derives from the colour blue.
-Blue is known as “cold colour”.
+Derives from the color blue.
+Blue is known as “cold color”.
 That’s why the Hydrangea is beautiful but cold..

-These meanings also come from the colour of the flowers.
+These meanings also come from the color of the flowers.

-Let forget about the negatives and lets go over to the positive meanings!
+Let’s forget about the negatives and let us move to the positive meanings!

 - Bright and cheerful women